 Through the screen you can not only control the activity modes, you can also view activity data such as estimated steps, calories or distance traveled.

 The bracelet is waterproof, submersible up to 3o meters, meaning you can swim with it on without having to worry about its integrity, but it has no swim tracking function (i.e. it neither counts lengths nor offers metrics).

 Charging is done through a microUSB connector located at the rear, above the pulse sensor.
 100mAh battery capacity promises 2 weeks of autonomy with a daily 1 hour training, provided that the intelligent notifications are not used.

-Of course, it has an inactivity warning, vibrating when you are too long without activity, during the day, and at night it also performs its service, analyzing movement data during sleep to determine what Polar has called the "Sleep Index".
+As pod would not be otherwise, it has inactivity warning, vibrating when you stay too long without any activity.
+All this during the day, because during the night it also fulfills its service, analyzing movement data during sleep to determine what Polar has called "Sleep Index".

 The A360 Polar has Bluetooth Smart connectivity, which on the one hand allows you to synchronize your activity with Polar Flow (Polar's tracking website) and on the other hand offer smart clock functionality, alerting you with its vibrating alarm of incoming calls, messages, calendar and social network alerts.
 Notifications are now available for iOS-enabled phones, will be updated at the end of November to support Android as well.